sosotechnologies/soso_technologies_macaz_doc.io/docs/index.md

 # Welcome To SosoTech
   - We specialize in IT training and Hands-on.
 ## What we do
-  - We train New and Working IT on fields including
+  - We train New and Working IT Professionals on the following fields:
     - DevOps
     - SRE
     - Cloud Engineers